Off topic

 wikis a contribution is off-topic if it is not within the bounds of the current discussion, and on-topic if it is.

-Even on very specialized forums and lists, off-topic posting is not necessarily frowned upon, but a common netiquette convention is to mark a new off-topic posting or email by beginning it with "OT" - for example in a forum discussing the Linux operating system someone might post: "OT: Did anyone else see that giant skunk?".
+Even on very specialized forums and lists, off-topic posting is not necessarily frowned upon, but a common netiquette convention is to mark a new off-topic posting or email by beginning it with "OT" - for example in a forum discussing the Linux operating system someone might post: "OT: Did anyone else see that giant goose?".

 Posting off-topic messages to deliberately aggravate other members is a form of trolling.